theupdateframework/pep-maximum-security-model/README.rst

    reproducible wheels are possible).
 Another possibility is to optionally delegate trust of these wheels to an online role.

-2. An easy-to-use key management solution is needed for developers.
+b.
+An easy-to-use key management solution is needed for developers.
    `miniLock`__ is one likely candidate for management and generation of keys.
    Although developer signatures can be left as an option, this approach may be insufficient due to the great number of unsigned dependencies that can occur